 I can’t remember an instance that I have recommended neck surgery.
 And be careful if you have pain down an arm which has been diagnosed as coming from a herniated disc.
-Prolotherapy injection treatment, or PRP and Stem Cells has been successful in ending neck pain and the arm pain, no matter what the diagnosis is.
+Prolotherapy injection treatment, or PRP and Stem Cell Therapy has been successful in ending neck pain and the arm pain, no matter what the diagnosis is.

 One of my patients came to me seeking pain relief from headaches.
 His surgeon told him that he had a herniated disc on the right side of his neck, and that without surgery, he would have terrible headaches the rest of his life.
 The headaches, however, were on the left side of the bottom of his head.
 When I touched his head (the occiput) he jumped, letting me know the headaches were coming from a sprain of the muscle attachments to the bottom of his head, and not from a herniated disc on the other side.
 After Prolotherapy treatment, the intensity of his head and neck pain is greatly diminished, and he is no longer taking anti-inflammatory medications.